 - In line with the psycho-social aspect of cancer care, the Naef K. Basile Institute actively fosters the development of awareness resources on managing cancer in order to help patients navigate disease as best possible and strengthen its supportive care approach.

-- At our dedicated Patient Education Material page you will find various resources designed to enlighten patients about general care topics ranging from prevention, screening to implantable ports and disease information on bladder, lung, prostate, pancreatic and testicular cancer.
+- At our dedicated Patient Information Material page you will find various resources designed to enlighten patients about general care topics ranging from prevention, screening to implantable ports and disease information on bladder, lung, prostate, pancreatic and testicular cancer.